 Innovation Grants provide seed funding to support highly innovative research projects with potential for significant clinical impact.
 They may lead to major grant applications with such institutions as the NHMRC and the Medical Futures Fund.

 These grants are open to any researcher at any career stage and are generally for one year, but in certain circumstances may be for longer.

 Grant Amount – The Foundation will award approximately seven grants per annum to a maximum level of $60,000 each.

 Grant Process – Relevant researchers based in Victoria may submit applications for assessment by the Research Sub-Committee.
-Grants can be made to collaborative research projects but the Principal Investigator should be located in Victoria.
+Grant applications may be submitted including collaborative interstate researchers, but the Principal Investigator must be located at a research institute in Victoria.

 It is anticipated that applications for the annual Innovation Grants may be submitted from July with a closing date in September.

 Information about the 2020 Innovation Grants process, to be used as a guide for 2021, can be downloaded below.
-Guideline applications and instructions for 2021 will be available from July 2020.
+Guidelines, applications and instructions for the 2021 Innovation Grants will be available from July 2020.